mas6y6/hostprobe/docs/index.rst

 about
 ----------------------------------
-This project is meant to be a cross-system toolkit for probing networks, with tools similar to nmap, but in python.
-Confirmed operating systems are:
+This project is meant to be a cross-system network probning toolkit, although confirmed operating systems are:

 * Windows
 * MacOS